-House Bill No. 7105 seeks to amend Section 17b-99a of the general statutes to enhance the Department of Social Services' (DSS) authority in conducting forensic audits of various licensed facilities, including chronic and convalescent nursing homes and residential facilities for individuals with intellectual disabilities.
-The bill introduces the definition of "forensic audit" and requires the Commissioner of Social Services to notify facilities at least thirty days prior to an audit, except in cases of health or safety concerns or evidence of vendor fraud.
-It also establishes a structured audit process, including the production of preliminary and final reports, exit conferences, and the opportunity for facilities to contest findings.
-Notably, the bill deletes references to rates under section 17b-340 and adds section 17b-340d, reflecting updates in the regulatory framework.
+House Bill No. 7105 seeks to amend Section 17b-99a of the general statutes to enhance the process of forensic audits conducted by the Department of Social Services (DSS).
+The bill introduces the definition of "forensic audit" and expands the scope of facilities subject to these audits to include chronic and convalescent nursing homes and residential facilities for individuals with intellectual disabilities.
+It mandates that the Commissioner of Social Services provide written notification to facilities at least thirty days prior to an audit, except in cases involving health or safety concerns or evidence of vendor fraud.
+The bill also outlines the audit process, requiring preliminary and final reports, exit conferences, and the opportunity for facilities to contest findings.
+It establishes criteria for determining overpayments or underpayments and prohibits the use of extrapolation unless specific conditions are met.

 Statutes affected: Raised Bill: